Ewa6/quoteable-service/docs/tutorials/update-subscribers-quote-preferences.md

 # Update a subscriber's quote preferences

-This tutorial demonstrates how to update a subscriber's quote preferences using the Quoteable API.
-This process allows subscribers to change which types of quotes they want to receive.
+This tutorial demonstrates how to update a subscriber's quote preferences using the Quoteable Service API.
+This process lets subscribers change which types of quotes they want to receive.

 <div class="tutorial-duration">
   <div class="icon-container">